beiklive/GBAStation_melonDS/README.md

 DS emulator, sorta

 The goal is to do things right and fast, akin to blargSNES (but hopefully better).
 But also to, you know, have a fun challenge :)
+### [THIS IS NOT AN ACTIVELY DEVELOPED FORK, AND I DID NO CHANGES TO THE CODE.
+THIS REPOSITORY WILL EXIST UNTIL GHEOVGOS UPLOADS A COMPILED VERSION OF MELONDS]
 <hr>

 ## How to use